lucky-wolf/DW2-XL/README.md

 - Terraforming facilities are now cheaper 20K, 50K, 100K, 200K, 400K (was 27.5, 55, 87.5, 110, 220)
 - Gizurean Hex Armor +1 reactive rating
 - Gizurean +5 habitability for sandy deserts (their primary biome)
+- Gizurean Swarm Targeting Computer reduced to size 5 (like all other targeting computers in XL)

 ### v1.17.1
 - Gizureans will now start with Basic Target Tracking